benmvp/slides/md/2015-es6-nodevember.md

 ```

 NOTES:
-- All of ur code has moved into the function header!
+- All of our code has moved into the function header!
-- How many people find destructuring to make the code less readable?
+- How many people find destructuring to actually make the code _less_ readable?
   - You're not alone!
   - I feel the same way too!
   - Of all the ES6 syntactic sugar features, destructuring seems the least readable to me